-Twitter is for celebrities right?
+Twitter or X as it is now known is for celebrities right?
 Or at least politicians?
 Who is really on Twitter for business?
 We get these questions frequently.
 The answer is that while celebs and politicians certainly use Twitter, business people are using it too for a variety of reasons which we will outline below.

 In fact, for B2B, we recommend that our clients use LinkedIn first and then Twitter as a close second.
 Twitter allows you to follow the latest industry trends, promote and share and engage with others in your community.
 If you are not on Twitter, the platform makes it easy to set up a profile and will take you through the steps.